-Be certain your vehicle maintains a level position when a loaded and/or unloaded trailer is hitched.
-Do not drive the vehicle if it has an abnormal nose-up or nose-down condition; check for improper tongue load, overload, worn suspension or other possible causes of either condition.
+- Be certain your vehicle maintains a level position when a loaded and/or unloaded trailer is hitched.
+Do not drive the vehicle if it has an abnormal nose-up or nose-down condition; check for improper tongue load, overload, worn suspension or other possible causes of either condition. - Always secure items in the trailer to prevent load shift while driving.